 From here, we just had to follow the road signs for Kennedy Hall.
 We were greeted with more organization in the parking lot.
 Students and faculty members were directing cars into parking spots, where other students were waiting with carts to help collect all Simon’s belongings.
 After unloading everything, Pieter parked the car while Simon and I followed our helpers to his new room.

 Apartment doors were already marked with student names, and inside was another sign to show which room he was in.
-We arrived a couple of minutes before Simon’s roommate, so quickly started with his bed and unpacking some of the odds and ends.
+We arrived a couple of minutes before Simon’s roommate, so quickly started with his bed and unpacked some of the odds and ends.

 Since I am short aka vertically challenged, and the bed is raised, Pieter and Simon both had to help get the sheets on the bed and the bedding in place.
 The odds and ends included bathroom and kitchen items, so I unpacked those while Pieter and Simon started setting up his computer.
 It soon became apparent that we needed a longer ethernet cable, so it went on our shopping list for later.